Nassau County LLC Publication Costs & Fees: 2026 Guide

 Complete Service:

-- Requesting designated newspapers from Nassau County Clerk
+- Verifying current designated newspapers with Nassau County Clerk

 - Managing the 6-week publication process